lliuti/Fading_Blue/Notes.md

 > in scene 3 she is bumping the character on the first block with spikes. maybe i should lower the second single block so it doesnt happen. and maybe add a checkpoint to the block with the walljumps.
 > maybe tweak the character movement a little bit so it stops faster (when not pressing anything)

+2.
+Tester: Dart.
+Sequence: from start to level 4.
+Disclaimers: there is still no transitions between levels.

+> Feedbacks on the Gameplay:
+> he really liked the gameplay, the movement and walljump mechanic.

+> Feedbacks on the Presentation:
+> thinks there is a lot of non detailed places on the 4th level (inside the walls, aka tile variations).

+> Feedbacks on the Theme:
+> grasped that it is about the protagonist not being welcome in that place.

+> General Feedbacks:
+> "the tileset is cool, background too"
+> "the walljump mechanic is cool"

+> Bugs/Glitches found:
+> none

+> Notes during gameplay:
+> he went right first.
+LETS GOO
+> i need to add a checkpoint on the first crystal to force the player to learn the walljump
+> he didn't notice the dialogue change (obviously)
+> maybe i will add a checkpoint on level 3 in front of the gate
+> have to make the start of level 4 easier.
+> add a checkpoint above the crystal in level 4.

 ---

 ASSETS THAT ARE NOT MINE: